 Learning sign language is a great way to show your commitment to communicating with new people, get a job in interpreting and develop your own non-verbal communication skills.

-On Eurekly, you can access a sign language tutor for personalised lessons at every level.
+On Eurekly, you can access a sign language tutor for personalized lessons at every level.
 Whether it’s ASL, BSL, AUSLAN or another national sign language, improve and accelerate your learning with sign language classes on Eurekly.

 American Sign Language is a fully-fledged natural language used for non-verbal communication throughout the United States and Canada.
 ASL is derived from French Sign Language, and is now the fourth-most common language in the United States.

 There are thousands apps, games and videos to help you learn ASL online.
 But at Eurekly, we believe the best way to learn is with a professional ASL tutor.
-Our sign language tutors will personalise a learning program for your needs and goals.
+Our sign language tutors will personalize a learning program for your needs and goals.

 British Sign Language is part of the BANZSL (British, Australian and New Zealand Sign Language) family.
 It’s used throughout these countries and in South Africa, Papua New Guinea and Northern Ireland.
 Though English is the official language in all these countries, BSL is unrelated to ASL and shares only 31% of its signs with it.